davidmerrick/lyft-webhooks/README.md

-Writing this to aggregate my Lyft ride history in a DynamoDB table.
+I originally wrote this to aggregate all my Lyft rides in a DynamoDB table, so I could query for totals based on the month.

-This project will consist of an API Gateway endpoint that forwards to a Lambda function written in Kotlin.

-Uses the Serverless framework to deploy resources.
+But then, partway through, I came across this in the docs:
+> You will only receive webhook events for the rides requested via the API.

+So it's not really suitable for that purpose, unless I wanted to write my own Lyft client 🙂.

+However, it was a good exercise in using the [Serverless framework](https://serverless.com/) to provision AWS resources, storing nested data in DynamoDB, and in creating a webhook handler in Kotlin.
+So I'm making it public on GitHub on the hope that it's useful for others as a reference.

 ## Usage

 First and foremost, install the serverless framework: `npm install -g serverless`.
 Initialize it with your AWS creds with `serverless config credentials --provider aws --key EXAMPLE --secret EXAMPLEKEY`.

-To deploy, run `./gradlew deploy`
+To deploy, run `./gradlew deploy`.

 ## Reference